-Peter Carey is an Australian novelist, science graduate, and the author of two collections of stories, nine novels, a children's book, and several short works of nonfiction.
+Peter Carey, born in 1943, is an Australian novelist, science graduate, and the author of two collections of short stories, nine novels, a children's book, and several short works of non-fiction.

 He has focused on fiction, with only brief forays into non-fiction, and explored a range of genres including both science and literary fiction.
 Australian identity and historical context are a recurrent topics in his work.

 At university, he first planned to be an organic chemist then a zoologist but according to him, "he had no aptitude for either, started faking his science experiments and then failed his exams anyway" and writing was a fall back option with no firm plan.